bakkenbaeck/iOS-handbook/style-guidelines/Swift.md

  + The correct spacing for variable assignations is with a space after and before the equals mark `=`, e.g. `x = 3`
  + Attributes in method signature have the `:` next to the name, e.g `init(x: Int, y: Int)` same with class inheritance and when using type inference
- + Define multiple variables and structures on a single line if they share a common purpose/context
  + Indent getter and setter definitions and property observers
  + Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method

 ## Function Declarations

-Keep short function declarations on one line including the opening brace:
+Keep function declarations on one line including the opening brace, doesn't matter how long they are:

 ```swift
 func reticulateSplines(spline: [Double]) -> Bool {